skobba/skobba.github.io_bak/docs/Ruby/README.md

 ```

 2. Install Jekyll for Ruby
-Use the first for system install (second installs to ~/ but needs path setup)
+Use the first for system install
 ```
 gem install bundler jekyll